Columbia County Historical Society: Collections

 The Barbara P. Rielly Memorial Research Library (located within the headquarters building) is named for a former CCHS Board of Trustees President, and holds material on Columbia County and New York State history, genealogy, architecture, and decorative arts as well as manuscripts, books, maps, architectural drawings, diaries, personal correspondence, scrap books, broadsides, business records, pamphlets, programs, ephemera, photographic prints, glass and film negatives, cased images, and albums.

 Cultural Heritage Outdoor Narrative - Open Air Museum

-Nestled among the treeline of the contiguous rural properties on Highway 9H - Ichabod Crane Schoolhouse and Luykas Van Alen House - is a permanent outdoor exhibition of Hudson Valley and Columbia County Cultural Heritage.
-This permanent outdoor exhibit interprets the history of northern Columbia County, and consists of eight narrative panels placed throughout the CCHS fifty-acre Rural Properties site.
+Nestled among the treeline of the contiguous rural properties on NY State Highway 9H - Ichabod Crane Schoolhouse and Luykas Van Alen House - is a permanent outdoor exhibition of Hudson Valley and Columbia County Cultural Heritage.
+This permanent outdoor exhibit interprets the history of northern Columbia County, and consists of nine narrative panels placed throughout the CCHS fifty-acre Rural Properties site.
 On view are the stories of the people who lived, worked, created, and learned in the County from the 17th through the 20th centuries.
-Narrative panel subjects include: Native Inhabitants; The Van Alen Family & Early Dutch Settlers; Colonial Dutch Architecture; Black Locust Trees; Washington Irving; The Original Ichabod Crane; One-Room Schoolhouses; Eleanor Roosevelt at Ichabod Crane Schoolhouse.
+Narrative panel subjects include: Mohicans|Native Inhabitants; The Van Alen Family & Early Dutch Settlers; Enslavement in the Hudson Valley; Colonial Dutch Architecture; Black Locust Trees; Washington Irving; The Original Ichabod Crane; One-Room Schoolhouses; Eleanor Roosevelt at Ichabod Crane Schoolhouse.